mourelatos-lab/TERA-Seq_manuscript/README.md

 #### Guppy basecaller
 Guppy basecaller must be obtained from [Nanopore community](https://community.nanoporetech.com/downloads) section and must be installed in case you want to re-basecall the data.
 Please use **Guppy 3.2.2 GPU** version to replicate the basecall.
 The CPU version should provide the same results.
 Installation manual is provided in the same link.
-To test the Guppy basecalling we only provide a small subset of 10 fast5 files in the `test_data/Guppy` directory.

 ### Miscellaneous scripts
 `misc` directory contains various miscellaneous scripts and sources.